pawel-dubiel/vibe-coding-game-rotk-style/docs/zone_of_control.md

 ### Disengagement Checks

 The `_can_disengage_from_zoc` helper determines whether the unit may leave enemy ZOC.
 Routing units and high-morale cavalry can always attempt to disengage.
-Heavy units engaged with other heavy units generally cannot.
+Heavy units facing other heavy units generally cannot.
 Custom `can_break_away_from` logic is used if available:

 ```python
 def _can_disengage_from_zoc(self, unit) -> bool: